Clive Derby-Lewis

 Clive John Derby-Lewis (22 January 1936 – 3 November 2016) was a South African politician, who was involved first in the National Party and then, while serving as a member of parliament, in the Conservative Party.
 In 1993, he was convicted of conspiracy to murder South African Communist Party leader Chris Hani and sentenced to death, a sentence which was later reduced to life imprisonment.
-Derby-Lewis was described as a "right-wing extremist" by The Daily Telegraph; and as someone who "even by South African standards...has acquired over the years a reputation as a rabid racist" by journalist and South Africa commentator John Carlin.
+Derby-Lewis was described as a "right-wing extremist" by The Daily Telegraph; and as someone who "even by South African standards ... has acquired over the years a reputation as a rabid racist" by journalist and South Africa commentator John Carlin.

 He was repeatedly denied parole after he began applying in 2010, after objections from the Hani family.
-After his parole was declined multiple times, his appeal was taken to court where the judge granted him medical parole on 29 May 2015.
+After his parole was declined a number of times, his appeal was taken to court where the judge granted him medical parole on 29 May 2015.
 He was released from prison in June 2015 after serving 22 years, due to terminal lung cancer.
 He died from the disease on 3 November 2016.

 Background

 Derby-Lewis, who was born in Cape Town, was a South African with German and Scots ancestry.
 He grew up in Kimberley and was educated at the then-Christian Brothers' College.
-He articled as a chartered accountant and worked for both an accounting firm and an oil company; he also became an Extraordinary minister of Holy Communion at Blessed Sacrament Church in Johannesburg before he left the Catholic Church in the early 1980s.
+He articled as a chartered accountant and worked for both an accounting firm and an oil company; he also became an extraordinary minister of Holy Communion at Blessed Sacrament Church in Johannesburg before he left the Catholic Church in the early 1980s.
 He later joined the Afrikaanse Protestantse Kerk (English: Afrikaans Protestant Church), notable as a staunch supporter of Apartheid.

 He spent nineteen years as a volunteer in the South African Citizen Force and became the youngest ever commanding officer of the Witwatersrand Rifles Regiment, affiliated with the Cameronians.
 He was awarded the John Chard Medal for long and meritorious service.